MartinLambert/DominionWeb/README.md

-# Dominion Randomizer
+# Dominion Web

-Playing around with Angular 7 by building a web-based tool for randomizing Dominion cards.
+Web-based randomizer for Dominion cards.
+A test app for playing with Angular 7.